Vardar: Geography

 The river rises at Vrutok, a few kilometers southwest of Gostivar in North Macedonia.
-It passes through Gostivar, Skopje and into Veles, crosses the Greek border near Gevgelija, Polykastro and Axioupoli ("town on the Axiós"), before emptying into the Thermaic Gulf in Central Macedonia, west of Thessaloniki in northern Greece.
+It passes through Gostivar, Skopje and into Veles, crosses the Greek border near Gevgelija, Polykastro and Axioupoli ("town on the Axiós"), before emptying into the Thermaic Gulf, west of Thessaloniki, in Central Macedonia in northern Greece.
 The river forms a large delta along with Loudias and Haliacmon at the Axios-Loudias-Aliakmonas National Park.

 The Vardar basin comprises two-thirds of the territory of North Macedonia.
 The valley features fertile lands in the Polog region, around Gevgelija and in the Thessaloniki regional unit.
 The river is surrounded by mountains elsewhere.
 The superhighways Greek National Road 1 in Greece and M1 and E75 run within the valley along the river's entire length to near Skopje.

 The river was very famous during the Ottoman Empire and remains so in modern-day Turkey as the inspiration for many folk songs, of which the most famous is Vardar Ovasi.
 It has also been depicted on the coat of arms of Skopje, which in turn is incorporated in the city's flag.